-In general, you can expect to have dressings, wear compression garments, and sometimes you can have surgical drains.
+In general, you can expect to have dressings, to wear compression garments, and sometimes you may have surgical drains.

 When the anesthesia wears off, you may feel some pain.
-If the pain is painful or long lasting, you will receive painkillers through the vein.
-You will also notice redness and swelling after the surgery.
+If the pain is severe or long lasting, you will be given pain relievers through the veins.
+You will also see redness and swelling after the surgery.

-Normal surgical outcomes include bruising, change in nipple sensitivity, and itching around the incision sites.
-These side effects should disappear within the first few weeks, with some residual effects lasting up to three months after surgery.
+Normal surgical outcomes include bruising, change in nipple tenderness, and itching around the incision sites.
+These side effects should go away within the first few weeks, with some residual effects lasting up to three months after surgery.